 Pages can be either Markdown or HTML format (specified through either an .md or .html file extension).

 If you use Markdown, you can also include HTML formatting wher e needed.
-But not vice versa - if you use HTML (as your f ile extension), you can't insert Markdown content in the file.
+But if you're format is HTML, you must add a 'markdow n="1"' attribute to the element: